 Staff must immediately report any suspicion or evidence that there has been a breach of security to IThelpdesk@alns.co.uk.
-If the incident is of a serious nature this incident should be reported directly to the Deputy Headteacher; Curriculum Design.
-If the matter is not considered serious in nature it should be logged on the Cyber-Security tracking document.
+If the incident is of a serious nature this incident should be reported directly to the Headteacher or in their absence a Deputy Headteacher.